open-and-sustainable/prismaid/docs/help-development.md

 - **Cross-Platform Compatibility**: Fully operational across Windows, macOS, and Linux.

 ### Development Philosophy
-- **Modularity**: Tools that work together but can be used independently.
+- **Modularity**: Tools that work together but can be used independently following the workflow: Search → Screen → Download → Convert → Review.
 - **Open Source**: We value community contributions and transparency.
 - **CI/CD Pipelines**: Automated testing and deployment maintain quality and reliability.